Nebo School District: Description

 The district covers more than 1,300 square miles.
 It is named for nearby Mount Nebo, the tallest peak in the Wasatch Range.
 The district borders the Alpine, Provo City, Wasatch County, North Sanpete, Juab, and Tintic School Districts.

-With over 42,000 students, Nebo is the 7th largest school district in Utah.
+With more than 42,000 students, Nebo is the 7th largest school district in Utah.
 The district operates thirty-one elementary schools (grades K–5), five middle schools (grades 6–7), five junior high schools (grades 8–9), and six high schools (grades 10–12).
 It also operates various alternative-education programs.

 High schools

 Payson High

-Established in 1912, the current building was finished in 1967, with a new building announced for 2023.
+Established in 1912, the previous building was finished in 1967, with a new building announced in 2023 and completed for the 2025-2026 school year.
 The student body comes from Payson, as well as from a number of nearby communities such as Santaquin, Goshen, Genola, and Elberta.
 The current principal is Jesse Sorenson.
 The school's mascot is the Lions, named in support for the local Lions Club in 1928.
-Payson High is notable for its use in the popular 1984 film Footloose.
+Payson High was used as a filming location for the 1984 film Footloose.
 Payson was originally inhabited by the indigenous Ute giving Payson historical significance.
-The city has an overall crime rate of 12 per 1,000 residents, making the crime rate near the average for all cities and towns in the United States.
-According to FBI crime data, your chance of becoming a victim of crime in Payson is 1 in 89.
+Payson High School is notable for its academic and CTE (Career and Technical Education) programs, including a social media team that oversees @payson_lions Instagram and TikTok accounts as some of the largest high school social media profiles in the country.

 Spanish Fork High

 Originally built in 1962 with a new building having been finished in 2024, Spanish Fork High was the first high school in the Nebo School District.
 It covers the city of Spanish Fork and outlying communities.
 The school principal is Matt Christensen.
 The school mascot is the Mighty Dons, and its colors are red and gray.
-Spanish Fork has an overall crime rate of 11 per 1,000 residents, making the crime rate near the average for all cities and towns of all sizes in the United States.